Nsfr750/MSR605/Docs/OMRON.md

 ```
 Write
 ```
-“79” Writes data of Multiple-Magnetic tracks at one time.
+â€œ79â€ Writes data of Multiple-Magnetic tracks at one time.
 Mag.
 Data C 4.6 Error track *5 5.
-*1: Monitoring time is specified by “W2”.
+*1: Monitoring time is specified by â€œW2â€.
 *2: In case that read data was memorized in C/R, the HOST can get immediately the read data without card transporting.
 The other hand, in case of no memory of read data , C/R executes re-read according to the setting retry number.
 In case that the retry number was set zero or error is continuing after retry was done, the error response is sent.
-*3: The HOST can get only single track data even if multi-track is read by “68” command.
-Therefore the HOST should use together with “69” or “6A” command in case of the other track(s) data reading.
+*3: The HOST can get only single track data even if multi-track is read by â€œ68â€ command.
+Therefore the HOST should use together with â€œ69â€ or â€œ6Aâ€ command in case of the other track(s) data reading.
 For detail of response, see 5.3.
 *4: Multi-read data in memory is transmitted at one time by related command.
 *5: Error Track Number is transmitted to the HOST only when an error occurs.
-*6: RES of positive response is transmitted the “card position” when the response was prepared.
+*6: RES of positive response is transmitted the â€œcard positionâ€ when the response was prepared.

 (1) Table of Basic Commands (3/3)